PTCT: Patches with 3D-Temporal Convolutional Transformer Network for Precipitation Nowcasting: Related Work

-Recurrent convolutional neural network (rCNN) introduces CNN layers into the RNN cell to better handle spatial correlations, and replaces single image patch with nearby patches to better capture temporal dependencies \cite{ranzato2014video}.
-Convolutional LSTM (ConvLSTM) further extends the idea of rCNN by applying convolutional structures in both the input-to-state and state-to-state transitions, which establishes a seminal framework for spatiotemporal predictive learning.
+As for recurrent convolutional neural networks, convolutional LSTM (ConvLSTM) establishes a seminal framework for precipitation nowcasting, where convolutional neural network and recurrent neural network are combined to capture both spatial dependencies and temporal dependencies, respectively \cite{xingjian2015convolutional}.
+To remove the limit of location-invariant convolution filters in ConvLSTM, the Trajectory Gated Recurrent Unit (TrajGRU) uses a subnetwork to output the state-to-state connection structures before state transitions, which can actively learn the location-variant structure for recurrent connections \cite{shi2017deep}.
 Predictive recurrent neural network (PredRNN) designs a zigzag memory flow that propagates in both bottom-up and top-down direction across all layers, which aims to communicate the learned visual dynamics at different levels \cite{wang2017predrnn}.
 The improved predictive recurrent neural network (PredRNN++) proposes a new recurrent structure named Causal LSTM for modeling short-term dependencies, which adds more non-linear layers to recurrent transition and employs a gradient highway unit (GHU) to alleviate the vanishing gradient problem \cite{wang2018predrnn++}.
 EIDETIC 3D LSTM (E3D-LSTM) introduces 3D-convolution into the LSTM cell to capture short-term dependencies more efficiently \cite{wang2018eidetic}.
-PredRNN-V2 further improves PredRNN by decoupling the interlayer spatiotemporal memory and inner-layer temporal memory in laten space and proposes a new curriculum learning strategy \cite{wang2021predrnn}.
+PredRNN-V2 further improves PredRNN by decoupling the interlayer spatiotemporal memory and inner-layer temporal memory in laten space and proposes a new curriculum learning strategy \cite{wang2022predrnn}.
 Spatiotemporal convolutional long short-term memory (ST-ConvLSTM) adds an attention block into the LSTM cell so as to model long-range and long-term spatiotemporal dependencies \cite{zhong2020spatiotemporal}.
 Similarly, self-attention ConvLSTM (SA-ConvLSTM) employs a more compilcated self-attention memory into the LSTM cell to capture long-range dependencies efficiently \cite{lin2020self}.
 Though numerous variants of ConvLSTM have been developed, these methods suffer from heavy computation burden such as time and long back-propagation process due to the seriality of recurrent structure.